-B.G., real name Christopher Dorsey, is one of the original members of Cash Money’s Hot Boys.
+B.G., born Christopher Dorsey, is one of the founding members of Cash Money Records' Hot Boys.
 Starting off early with Lil Wayne, Turk and Juvenile, B.G. had a hand in creating early street hits like "Neighborhood Superstars," "Get It How U Live," "Ride or Die" and more.
-B.G. dropped his solo debut, Chopper City in the Ghetto, in 1999.
+The Big Easy rapper also dropped his debut studio album, Chopper City in the Ghetto, in 1999.
 B.G. later resigned from Cash Money Records in 2001 to create his own label, Chopper City Records.

-Before his 2012 sentencing, B. Gizzle pled guilty to being a felon in possession of a firearm during a 2009 traffic stop in eastern New Orleans.
+Before his 2012 sentencing, the "Bling Bling" rhymer pled guilty to being a felon in possession of a firearm during a 2009 traffic stop in eastern New Orleans.
 Police found three guns in total and the car itself was stolen from a rental car parking lot.
 B.G. obstructed justice by pushing one of his two associates to falsely claim ownership of the gun but later confessed to ownership.